To CPL, or not to CPL? What we have not learned about the dark energy equation of state

 Returning to \cref{fig:Fig2}, we first note that as one moves to progressively higher-order parametrizations a visual inspection of the curves indicates that the error bands become wider.
 This is a well-known challenge with such reconstructions---as one adds more parameters, the bias in the reconstruction decreases but the uncertainty increases.
 It is a particular challenge for a function like $w_\mathrm{DE}(z)$, which is not measured directly at each $z$ but inferred by fitting data over a wide range of $z$.

 Second, $w_\mathrm{DE}=-1$ is well within the $1\sigma$ error band for the constant $w$ parameterization (i.e., CPL$^{-}$), but appears to be outside the error band in certain ranges of $z$ for all three of CPL, CPL$^+$, and CPL$^{++}$.
 This is despite the fact that $w_\mathrm{DE}=-1$ is well within the $1\sigma$ error contours of the CPL$^{++}$ parameter space.
 This apparent difference is an artifact of the reconstruction of the error bands for the dark energy equation-of-state parameter and, in fact, is a well-known problem of CPL-like parametrizations \cite{Alam:2004ip}.
-The reason for this apparent reduction in the errors at specific points is that as most $w_\mathrm{DE}(z)$ curves cross $w_\mathrm{DE}=-1$ at approximately the same redshift, this creates a \emph{sweet spot} \cite{Alam:2004ip}, as already noted in \rcite{Nesseris:2005ur} for the CPL parametrization.
+The reason for this apparent reduction in the errors at specific points is that as most $w_\mathrm{DE}(z)$ curves cross $w_\mathrm{DE}=-1$ at approximately the same redshift, this creates a \textit{sweet spot} \cite{Alam:2004ip}, as already noted in \rcite{Nesseris:2005ur} for the CPL parametrization.

-\para{Conclusions} By assuming a simple Taylor expansion for the dark energy equation-of-state parameter $w_\mathrm{DE}(z)$ and truncating it to first order, i.e., the CPL parametrization, there appears to be strong evidence against a vacuum energy that is currently constant.
-However, we have shown that by allowing higher-order terms in the Taylor series and then marginalizing over them the evidence immediately falls below $1\sigma$.
+\para{Conclusions} By assuming a simple Taylor expansion for the dark energy equation-of-state parameter $w_\mathrm{DE}(z)$ and truncating it to first order, i.e., the CPL parametrization in regions of the equation-of-state phase space beyond simple freezing and thawing single-scalar-field models, there appears to be strong evidence against a vacuum energy that is currently constant.
+However, we have shown that, by allowing higher-order terms in the Taylor series and marginalizing over them, the evidence immediately falls below $1\sigma$.

+We have similarly shown that allowing higher-order terms significantly weakens the evidence for phantom-like dark energy at high redshifts.
+Since the CPL parametrization was not originally designed to describe phantom dark energy models---and such models indeed lie within the so-called zones of avoidance of the CPL parametrization as a physics-based model---any such behavior inferred from CPL fits should be interpreted with caution and may reflect limitations of the parametrization rather than properties of the underlying physics.

-We have similarly shown that by allowing the higher-order terms the evidence for a phantom-like dark energy at high redshifts significantly weakens.
-This immediately signals that projection effects are in play, thus recent fits from the two-parameter CPL Taylor expansion should be interpreted with great care, as by truncating only to first order one adds extra information that is not included in the data.
+Our results immediately signal that projection effects are at play, and consequently, recent fits based on the two-parameter CPL Taylor expansion should be interpreted with great care, since truncating at first order introduces additional information that is not contained in the data, i.e., it implicitly assumes that the underlying dark energy model corresponds to a simple freezing or thawing single-scalar-field scenario.
+In other words, when the CPL parametrization is used in the zones of avoidance, one is effectively setting the higher-order parameters of the expansion (e.g., $w_b$, $w_c$, etc.) to zero by hand.
+This is equivalent to imposing a strong prior on these parameters.